 An occupational license authorizes the operation of a non-commercial motor vehicle in connection with an individual’s:

-Requests for an occupational license must be made to the county or district court where the individual lives or to the court of original jurisdiction where the offense occurred.
+Requests for an occupational license must be made to the Justice of the Peace, county or district court where the individual lives or to the court of original jurisdiction where the offense occurred.

-If the county or district court determines the individual is eligible to apply for an occupational license, then a court order will be issued.
+If the Justice of the Peace, county or district court determines the individual is eligible to apply for an occupational license, then a court order will be issued.
 The court order is not the occupational license.
 A court order is only the order which authorizes the Department of Public Safety (DPS) to issue the occupational license.

 The court order and all required items must be submitted to DPS before an occupational license will be issued.
 The court order may be used as a driver license for 30 days from the date of the judge’s signature while the request for an occupational license is processed.